Used furniture is about to become a $16.6 billion business. Even Ikea is getting in on it

 Modernizing Antiquing

 It has been easier to tackle some of these problems on the pricier side of the used-furniture market, which is why high-end vintage sites have been growing so quickly: 1stDibs landed $76 million in VC funding in 2019, and Chairish scored $33 million in 2020.
-Anna Brockworth, who cofounded Chairish in 2013, says some of the hurdles Ryan lays out disappear in the luxury segment.
+Anna Brockway, who cofounded Chairish in 2013, says some of the hurdles Ryan lays out disappear in the luxury segment.
 Customers can search for products by iconic designers—Paul McCobb, for instance, or Milo Baughman—or by a specific historical period, such as the 1960s.
 And since the average price of these pieces runs in the thousands of dollars, there is enough of a markup to pay for shipping and still make a profit.
 Chairish now has 3.8 million shoppers a month, who browse more than half a million products.

 Sites such as hers modernized the antiquing experience, making it easier and more convenient for interior decorators and wealthy design lovers to find pieces.
 Traditionally, finding a vintage Eames chair would involve searching through brick-and-mortar stores or going to antique markets, but with online stores, it’s possible to search through a vast inventory for what you want.
 Chairish and 1stDibs also vet their sellers to ensure products are authentic.
 “Buying used furniture is a very old and established way of decorating,” she says.
 “The inception of this business wasn’t sustainability; it was about finding one-of-a-kind pieces that other people won’t have and that give a room character.
 It’s hard to make the case for spending several Saturdays going to vintage furniture stores when I could find what I’m looking for in one night with a glass of wine on the couch.”